szabgab/rust.code-maven.com/pages/surrealdb-cli-multi-counter.md

 ### Getting the path to the database

-We check the `DATABASE_PATH` enviroment variabl and use that if it is available.
+We check the `DATABASE_PATH` environment variable and use that if it is available.
 This will be used by the tests to be able to use a database in a temporary folder.

 If that variable is not available then we are going to create the database in the `db` folder in the current directory.

 I did not use the plain `db` because of a [bug](https://github.com/surrealdb/docs.surrealdb.com/issues/185) that was fixed recently.

-I also used [unwrap](/unwrap) disregarding the possibiliy that we don't have a current working directory.
+I also used [unwrap](/unwrap) disregarding the possibility that we don't have a current working directory.
 For a more robust solution you might want to deal with that as well.

 ```rust